Endurance athletes spend many hours training in a fasted state. Maybe you do too?

 If so, you know that fasted training equals impaired feeling, performance, and significant suffering.
 Why?
 Convenience.
 Preference.
 Habit.
 Tradition.
 You name it.
 Even the unfortunate belief that it’s the only way to improve endurance training adaptations.

-Yes — under the guise of “fat adaption” the endurance community has equated fasted training directly with improved cellular adaptations specific to exercise.
+Yes — under the guise of “fat adaptation” the endurance community has equated fasted training directly with improved cellular adaptations specific to exercise.

 Let’s get technical and specific real quick: We’re talking gene expression and mitochondrial biogenesis resulting from increased reliance on fat as your body’s preferred energy source during low intensity exercises.
 Thus, less need for carbohydrates and increased endurance adaptations.

 While this all occurs, the question of whether it is as helpful as it sounds is a pertinent one.
-Does fat adaption improve performance?
+Does fat adaptation improve performance?
 And in what events or context?

 To answer that, let’s first take a step back.
 There’s always a trade off when it comes to metabolism.
 So while training in a fasted state can improve fat oxidation rates, it comes at the cost of carbohydrate oxidation rates.